Bbnesheim/kul-kid/BRAND_GUIDE.md

   - Inside content must remain on solid background with #121212 text.

 ## 4) Typography

-Primary display (headings):
+### Primary display (web theme)
-- Luckiest Guy (Google) — fun, chunky display for H1–H4 and hero text.
+- Luckiest Guy (Google) — fun, chunky display for H1–H4 and hero text on the website.
 - Weight: 400 (family offers regular only); use tighter line-height and small positive letter-spacing.
-- Locking rule: Title headings must always use "Luckiest Guy"; do not override in sections/snippets.
+- Locking rule (web): Title headings must always use "Luckiest Guy"; do not override in sections/snippets.

-Secondary/body:
+### Email-specific rule (Klaviyo)
+Because email clients strip custom fonts, **Luckiest Guy must be represented as images in emails**:
+- Wherever you want the Luckiest Guy look in a Klaviyo email (hero headings, big labels), create a **PNG of the text on transparent background**.
+- Upload the PNG to **Klaviyo → Content → Images** and use the image URL in the template, e.g. as in `klaviyo_automation/templates/kulkid_newsletter_design.html` (the Kundeklubb banner and discount headings).
+- Always include a meaningful `alt` attribute (e.g. `alt="KUL KID Kundeklubb"`).
+- The **fallback font for any text rendered as HTML in emails is bold Quicksand**, not Luckiest Guy.

+### Secondary/body
 - Quicksand — primary body font and secondary fallback for headings.
 - Weights: 400/500/700.
 Default body ~400–500.
+- In email HTML, when an image is not used for a heading, use **Quicksand with `font-weight: 700`** to approximate the display weight.

 Implemented in theme (brand-overrides.css):
-- Headings use Luckiest Guy with Quicksand fallback; body remains Quicksand.
+- Web headings use Luckiest Guy with Quicksand fallback; body remains Quicksand.
+- Email templates: use PNG images for Luckiest Guy styling, and Quicksand (700) as the text fallback when no image `src` is provided.
 - CSS variables override heading family/weight while preserving Dawn type scale.

 Editorial rules: